 Serves approx. 6-8 people Prep time is approximately 15-20 minutes

 - 6-8 lb.
 Smoked Half Ham, Shank, or Butt

 - 1 cup apple juice (any sweetened juice such as pineapple, cherry, or grape can be substituted)

 - 1 heaping tsp grape jelly (or use the jelly, jam, or preserves you prefer, especially if using a different juice)

 - Preheat oven to 350°.

-- Remove any excess fat from ham, then score ham with knife.
+- Remove any excess fat from the ham, then score the ham with a knife.